Of Atlantis: Formation, and first releases (2012-2013)

-Of Atlantis was founded by guitarist/clean vocalist Ramzi Benamara and guitarist Jonathan Gagné during early 2012 in Montreal QC, Canada.
+Of Atlantis was founded by guitarist/clean vocalist Ramzi Benamara and guitarist Jonathan Gagné during early 2012 in Montreal, Quebec, Canada.
 The two had previously played in several punk rock and rock projects together but their desire to play hardcore music drove them to form Of Atlantis.
 Soon after forming, they encountered Francis Belisle through a YouTube vocal cover and contacted him about starting a post-hardcore band.
 After Belisle joined, the group met Jean-Christophe Dagenais, who was a guitarist but agreed to fill in at bass guitar seeing as the band did not need another guitarist.